dindinoh/tentog/README.md

 Keys in status window:
 * arrows : move to a specific post (nothing to be done with it for now)
 * p      : to write a post with your favorite editor
 * u      : update status window
+* e      : enter edit line
+* esc    : stop editing

+In edit mode
+* /follow https://tent.tent.is  : follow specified entity